U-Haul: Overview

 The Shoen family (heirs of founder Sam Shoen) currently owns, both directly and indirectly, about 55 percent of AMERCO.

 U-Haul rents trucks, trailers, and other pieces of equipment, but many U-Haul centers also provide self storage units, moving boxes and associated packing supplies, moving assistance, LPG (propane) refueling, and hitch and trailer wiring installation, among other services.

 Because of the company's ubiquity (there are over 17,000 active dealers across the country) the name is sometimes used as a genericized trademark to refer to the services of any self-move rental company.
-The livery used on rented vehicles, hitches and storage is widely recognized, primarily consisting of the company logo Uhaul, underlined with a thick horizontal orange stripe, in addition to a large state- or province-themed picture, known as supergraphics.